A Customized Investment Approach Specific to You

 “We believe the current market environment, as well as what we expect to see for the future, demands the use of a dynamic tactical asset allocation strategy, one that includes diversification, the use of many asset classes, and allows for timely adjustments to both asset class and investment style.”

-Using the information gained through Our Investment Planning Process, we apply our understanding of you as an individual and investor to create a customized asset allocation using three broad investment classes: Core, Satellite, and Alternatives.
+Using the information gained through Our Investment Planning Process, we apply our understanding of you as an individual and your investment objectives to create a customized asset allocation using three broad investment classes: Core, Satellite, and Alternatives.

 These investments account for the majority percent of your assets and will act as the foundation of your portfolio.
 Two types of holdings comprise the asset allocation core: